 Nate Silver

-Nate Silver has become today's leading statistician through his innovative analyses of political polling.
-He first gained national attention during the 2008 presidential election, when he correctly predicted the results of the primaries and the presidential winner in 49 states.
+Nate Silver is today's leading statistician known for his innovative and highly accurate models for political polling.
+He first gained national attention during the 2008 presidential election when he correctly predicted the results of the primaries and the presidential winner in 49 states.
 In 2012, he called 50 of 50 states.

 Topics